When working with long tables in Word, repeating the header is crucial for saving time. Here's a simple guide to setting up repeating table headers!

 Step 2: On the Table Tools toolbar, select the “Layout” tab.

-Step 3: When the list in the tab appears, select “Repeat Header Rows” in the far right corner.
+Step 3: When the list appears in the tab, select "Repeat Header Rows" in the far right corner.

-Once done, the table header will automatically appear on every page the table extends to.
-This is similar to repeating table headers in Word 2010 and other versions.
+After implementation, the table header will automatically appear on every page the table extends to.
+This method is also similar for repeating table headers in Word 2010 and other versions.

-Instructions to easily remove duplicate titles installed in Word
+How to easily remove duplicate headings in Word

-If you want to disable repeating table headers in Word, follow these steps:
+If you want to disable the header repetition feature in Word, follow these steps:

 Step 1: Highlight the header row that has been set to repeat.